 Other requirements include:

 Applicants with disabilities:

 We take seriously our obligation to make reasonable adjustments to ensure that all students with disabilities can successfully complete their studies.
 All applicants will be assessed on the basis of the criteria outlined here regardless of any disability.
 If you declare a disability we will invite you to work with us to explore how best we can support your studies.

 You must declare all spent and unspent criminal convictions including (but not limited to) cautions, reprimands, final warnings, bind over orders or similar and details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBO’s or VOO’s.

 If you would like further information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the admissions team on 01522 886097, or email email@example.com.

-This service can include one-to-one coaching, CV advice and interview preparation to help you maximise your future opportunities.
-The service works closely with local, national and international employers, acting as a gateway to the business world.
+The University Careers and Employability team can provide tailored, individual support and careers advice.
+The service can include one-to-one coaching, CV advice, and interview preparation.
+Alumni can continue to access support and advice for up 15 months after graduating.
+The service works closely with local, national, and international employers, acting as a gateway to the business world.